White House, Cambridge

-The White House, Conduit Head Road is a Modernist house in west Cambridge, England, at the junction with Madingley Road.
+The White House, Conduit Head Road is a Modernist house in west Cambridge, in Cambridgeshire, England, at the junction with Madingley Road.
 The first Modernist-style house in Cambridge and one of the earliest in Britain, it dates from 1930–31, and was designed by the New Zealand-born architect George Checkley for his own use.
 The house, a flat-roofed, white-rendered Cubist construction drawing direct inspiration from Le Corbusier's work in France, is an example of the International Style.
 It is listed at grade II.

 Background and history

 The White House is the first house in Cambridge to be designed in the Modernist style, and one of the earliest in Britain.
 The house is an example of a flat-roofed, white-rendered Cubist construction drawing direct inspiration from Le Corbusier's work in France, referred to as the International Style or International Modern style.
 The architect, George Checkley (1893–1960), is one of the group credited with introducing Modernist buildings to the UK.
 Born in New Zealand, he studied at the University of Liverpool's School of Architecture and the British School at Rome, before taking up a position at the University of Cambridge's School of Architecture in 1928.
 White House was designed to be his personal house.
 Cambridge has an unusual concentration of Modernist houses, with twelve dating to the interwar period; other early examples include the nearby 31 Madingley Road, designed by Marshall Sisson (1931–32).